David Byrne

 David Byrne (/bɜrn/; born May 14, 1952) is an American musician, writer, visual artist, and filmmaker.
-He was a founding member, principal songwriter, lead singer, and guitarist of the American new wave band Talking Heads.
+He was a founding member and the principal songwriter, lead vocalist, and guitarist of the rock band Talking Heads.

+Byrne was born in Dumbarton, Scotland, and moved to the United States with his family as a child.
+He co-founded Talking Heads in 1975 in New York City.
+After releasing eight studio albums, including seven certified gold or platinum, Talking Heads disbanded in 1991.

-Byrne has released solo recordings and worked with various media including film, photography, opera, fiction, and non-fiction.
-He has received an Academy Award, a Grammy Award, a Special Tony Award, and a Golden Globe Award, and he is an inductee to the Rock and Roll Hall of Fame as part of Talking Heads.
+Byrne has released solo recordings and worked with media including film, photography, opera, fiction, and non-fiction.
+He has collaborated with artists including Brian Eno, Fatboy Slim, X-Press 2, Ryuichi Sakamoto of Yellow Magic Orchestra, and St. Vincent.
+Byrne has received an Academy Award, a Grammy Award, a Special Tony Award, and a Golden Globe Award, and was inducted to the Rock and Roll Hall of Fame as part of Talking Heads.

 Early life and education

-David Byrne was born on May 14, 1952, in Dumbarton, Dunbartonshire, Scotland, the elder of two children born to Tom (from Lambhill, Glasgow) and Emma Byrne.
-Byrne's mother was Presbyterian and his father Catholic.
+David Byrne was born on May 14, 1952, in Dumbarton, Dunbartonshire, Scotland.
 Two years after his birth, the family moved to Canada, settling in Hamilton, Ontario.
-The family left Scotland in part because there were few jobs requiring his father's engineering skills and in part because of the tensions in the extended family caused by his parents' interfaith marriage.
 When Byrne was eight or nine years old they moved to Arbutus, Maryland, in the United States, where his father worked as an electronics engineer at Westinghouse Electric Corporation and his mother later became a teacher.
-Byrne stated that he initially grew up speaking with a Scottish accent but adopted an American one in order to fit in at school.
-He later recalled "I felt like a bit of an outsider.
-But then I realized the world was made up of people who were all different.
-But we're all here."
+Byrne grew up speaking with a Scottish accent but adopted an American one to fit in at school.

-Before high school, Byrne already knew how to play the guitar, accordion, and violin.
+From a young age, he had a strong interest in music.
+His parents said that he would constantly play his phonograph from age three and he learned how to play the harmonica at age five.
 He was rejected from his middle school's choir because they said he was "off-key and too withdrawn".
-From a young age, he had a strong interest in music.
-His parents say that he would constantly play his phonograph from age three and he learned how to play the harmonica at age five.
-His father used his electrical engineering skills to modify a reel-to-reel tape recorder so that Byrne could make multitrack recordings.
+By high school, Byrne knew how to play the guitar, accordion, and violin.
+His father used his electronic engineering skills to modify a reel-to-reel tape recorder so that Byrne could make multitrack recordings.

 Byrne graduated from Lansdowne High School in southwest Baltimore County, Maryland.
 He attended the Rhode Island School of Design (RISD) in Providence, Rhode Island, during the 1970–71 term and the Maryland Institute College of Art in Baltimore during the 1971–72 term before dropping out.